 How can you use PowerPoint hotkeys to easily create straight lines?
-How do you align icons and text in complex diagrams real quick?
+How do you quickly align icons and text in complex diagrams?
 Learn these nifty hacks and become a PowerPoint pro, check out this video now!

 Here is a list of the most useful PowerPoint hotkeys to optimize your workflow in PowerPoint.